EPA CONFLICT OF INTEREST WATCH

 William Wehrum, EPA Assistant Administrator for Air.
 Formerly earned $2.1 million per year as a partner for the law firm of Hunton & Williams, which lobbied for chemical manufacturers, refineries, oil drillers, gravel mining companies, and coal-burning power plants, as well as the American Petroleum Institute and the Utility Air Regulatory Group.
 His clients included Koch Industries, Kinder Morgan, the American Fuel and Petrochemical Manufacturing Association, and American Forest and Paper Association.
 His financial disclosure form can be found here.

 Trey Glenn, EPA Regional Administrator for Region 4 (based in Atlanta).
+He resigned on Nov.
+19, 2018, following an ethics scandal about his lobbying for a coal company.
 Glenn is a one-time administrator of the Alabama Department of Environmental Management who then worked as a $250-per-hour consultant and advocate for an Alabama-based coal company called Drummond Co., which was trying to avoid requirements for cleaning up a contaminated site in the Birmingham area.
 The Alabama Ethics Commission on Nov.
 13, 2018, indicted Glenn for violating state ethics laws by pushing his former employees at the state environmental agency not to add the Birmingham site to the National Priority List for “Superfund” cleanup, which could have cost Drummond millions of dollars in cleanup costs.

 Erik Baptist, EPA Senior Deputy General Counsel.
 Formerly earned $297,267 annually as an attorney with the American Petroleum Institute.
 His wife works for the Heritage Foundation, a conservative think tank.
 His financial disclosure form can be found here.